vstinner/vstinner.github.io/draft/frozendict.rst

 * ``_opcode_metadata._specialized_opmap``
 * ``_opcode_metadata.opmap``

-PEP 814 planned to convert more dictionares to ``frozendict`` in the standard library, but the Steering Council asked:
+PEP 814 planned to convert more dictionaries to ``frozendict`` in the standard library, but the Steering Council asked:

     Stdlib adoption should happen with each module maintainer’s approval, not